‘Home With The Kids’ Highlights Real Work-from-Home Jobs

 Home With the Kids is a web site dedicated to weeding out the real work-from-home opportunities from the scams.
 You can try to check out homewiththekids, but it isn’t working for me.

 However, thanks to Fox Business, I have info on the top 10 work-from-home jobs, some of which are posted on Home With the Kids.
 I also have links to other web sites that screen work-from-home job postings and present the legitimate ones.
-Kind of the way that Personal Money Market picks out the best short term loans lenders and stays away from the shady ones.
+Kind of the way that Personal Money Store picks out the best short term loans lenders and stays away from the shady ones.
 Now, let’s get to those jobs!

 1. Virtual assistant

 Oooh, that does sound classy.
 Fox Business says “Small businesses hire virtual assistants to help when they can’t justify a permanent employee.”
 The money here really lies in running your own virtual assistant business and working for multiple companies.
 Check out The International Virtual Assistants Association.

 Also, Home With the Kids, at homewiththekids.com, features a dozen or so similar companies.
 However, last time I checked, homewiththekids was still not working.

 This is a pretty obvious one.
 Translating written texts from one language to another can easily be completed at home.
 Furthermore, it pays really well.
 Fox Business says:

 The national mean hourly wage for translators and interpreters was $20.74, with a mean annual wage of $43,130 as of May 2008, according to estimates by the Bureau of Labor Statistics.
 Some industries pay significantly higher, with the highest paying jobs generally in the management, scientific and technical consulting services areas, in which the mean hourly wage was $56.50 and the annual mean wage was $117,530.